wstrinz/wstrinz.github.io/presentations/consulting/slides.md

 layout: true
 # So, How Do?
 ## Emotions
-Since we're all human, some tips
+Since we're all human, some more moderate approaches

 ---